Micellization in active matter of asymmetric self-propelled particles: Experiments: Experimental studies of micellization in robotic swarms

-\textit{Experimental results.}~~~We start with implementing a system of $N=45$ robots with the center of mass located at point $O$ and vibrating with the intensity produced by the motor voltage pulse with modulation duty cycle set to $10\%$ (denoted as $\text{PWM} = 10\%$ for brevity), which corresponds to the mean self-propulsion speed of $5$~cm/s, Fig.~\ref{figS:Configurations}(a).
-It is seen that the order parameter $P_{\rm m}$ fluctuates during the system evolution, but does not feature any pronounced growth characteristic of micellization.
-The robots in this case are predominantly directed away from the vertex of the parabolic potential~\cite{2019_Dauchot}.
-Adding an abrasive to increase the friction between the robots does not lead to any increase in the order parameter.
+We proceed with studying a system of $N=45$ nonchiral $O$-robots moving with low activity ($\text{PWM} = 10\%$)[Fig.~\ref{fig:Configurations}(a)] and placed in a parabolic satellite dish having the dimensions of $120 \times 110 \times 11~{\rm cm}^{3}$ [Fig.~\ref{fig:System}(a)].
+In contrast to a hard wall, such a dish creates a soft localizing potential and, as we will demonstrate further, prevents the condensation of robots at the boundary.
+The micellization parameter $P_{\rm m}$ fluctuates during the system evolution but does not demonstrate any pronounced growth characteristic of micellization, Fig.~\ref{fig:Configurations}(a).
+In this case, robots are predominantly directed away from the vertex of the parabolic potential~\cite{2019_Dauchot}.
+Covering the lateral surfaces of robots with abrasive tape in order to increase the friction between them does not result in any systematic changes of the micellization parameter, see the blue solid line in Fig.~\ref{fig:Configurations}(a).

-The situation changes qualitatively when the center of mass is moved to point $S$, Fig.~\ref{figS:Configurations}(b).
-In this cases, the are robots predominantly directed towards the center of the trap.
-Initially randomized, the system first demonstrates a low order parameter corresponding to a system without micelles with a robot distribution shown for $t = 36~\text{s}$, followed by an increase in the order parameter at $t = 173~\text{s}$ corresponding to formation of partial micelles.
-Finally, at $t=190\ldots270~\text{s}$ a plateau of the order parameter is observed, corresponding to formation of a stable micelle shown in the inset at $t = 267~\text{s}$, which is directly demonstrated in Supplementary Video~\cite{Supplement}.
-Such a result supports the theoretical prediction~\cite{2021_Kruglov} of micellization dependence on the circulangle center of mass location even in a more complex experimental scenario with a low number of particles, the parabolic potential, and 3D nature of individual robots that can flip and differ in their motion characteristics from the idealized particles.
-Increasing the robot vibration activity to $\text{PWM} = 20\%$ leads to transient formation of micelles that disassemble spontaneously.
+The situation changes qualitatively for $S$-robots, Fig.~\ref{fig:Configurations}(b).
+Initially randomized, the system first demonstrates a low micellization parameter corresponding to the absence of micelles (see the inset for $t = 81~\text{s}$ showing the robots' distribution), followed by an increase in the micellization parameter corresponding to formation of incomplete micelles (see the inset for $t = 185~\text{s}$).
+Finally, at $t = 200 \ldots 230~\text{s}$, a plateau of the micellization parameter is observed, corresponding to the formation of a stable micelle shown in the inset at $t = 208~\text{s}$, as demonstrated in \href{https://github.com/swarmtronics/supplementary-files/raw/refs/heads/main/Micellization_in_active_matter_of_asymmetric_self-propelled_particles_-_Experiments/SUPPLEMENTARY